 Custom Size Examples by Fluorescent Gallery

-How Not to Do Custom Sizes
+How Not to Modify Artwork for Custom Sizes